Suggested diet for your new German Shepherd Puppy

 Your puppy comes up to date on shots and worming, however not thoroughly inoculated, but socialization is vital.
 The benefits of socializing your Shepherd during the critical period of 7 – 16 weeks far outweigh the risk of catching a disease.
-Many more dogs are put to sleep for bad temperaments than they are for contracting a disease.
-It’s a good idea to talk to your vets and ask if there have been any recent outbreaks of parvovirus in your area.
+It's a good idea to talk to your vets and ask if there have been any recent parvovirus outbreaks in your area.

 Socialization: learning how to recognize and interact with other animals and humans.
-By learning how to interact, the socialized dog develops communication skills that recognize whether or not it is being threatened and how to recognize and respond to others' intentions.
+By learning how to interact, the socialized dog develops communication skills that acknowledge being threatened and recognize and respond to others' intentions.

-Habituation: becoming accustomed to non-threatening environmental stimuli and learns to ignore them.
+Habituation: Your puppy is becoming accustomed to non-threatening environmental stimuli and learns to ignore them.